 During her internship, Eva had the opportunity to expand her scientific skills by “performing NK cell cytotoxicity assay, [and] working with new gadgets in cell cytotoxicity subject,” in addition to becoming “more self-confident with the English language.”

 Here’s what Eva had to say:

 In general, I had a great experience during my internship.
 [I had a] great experience within my host company, American culture and finding new friends.
-I would recommend it because [it’s] a once in a lifetime chance to live once in another culture/country and work in a different culture within [the] industry.
+I would recommend it because [it’s] a once-in-a-lifetime chance to live once in another culture/country and work in a different culture within [the] industry.– Eva K.